 The cost depends on your contract and the level of cover you choose.

-As an indication, student insurance providers have offers ranging from around €6 to €40 per month, whereas for an employed researcher, offers start at around €40, and can exceed €100 per month depending on your family situation.
+As an indication, special offers for students range from around €6 to €40 per month, whereas for a researcher, offers start at around €40, and can exceed €100 per month depending on your family situation.

 Rate of reimbursement from complementary health insurance